openharmony/docs/en/device-dev/porting/porting-asr582x-combo-demo.md

 }
 ```

-In `sys_init`, you need to initialize the Openharmony system components.
+In `sys_init`, you need to initialize the OpenHarmony system components.

 ```
 ...
 DeviceManagerStart();           --- Initialize HDF.

-OHOS_SystemInit();              --- Initialize Openharmony system components.
+OHOS_SystemInit();              --- Initialize OpenHarmony system components.
 ....
 ```